 - Nature of the copyrighted work.
 Something like news value may provide a justification for use of a copyrighted work.

 - Amount and substantiality.
-If you use a bar of music, say, that’s more defendable than reproducing 95% of the work.
+If you use a bar of music, say, that’s more defendable than reproducing 95 percent of the work.

 This all gets very complicated in case law, and as our lawyer Ivan Saperstein observes in this post, if you’re sued, you’ve already lost, so it’s best to be cautious.